AxelPasky/5.1_API_Fields_Booking/README.md

 4.  **Try the Endpoints**
     - Use the provided demo credentials or register a new user.
     - Test all endpoints: fields, bookings, statistics, etc.
-4.  **Try the Endpoints**
-    - Use the provided demo credentials or register a new user.
-    - Test all endpoints: fields, bookings, statistics, etc.

-5.  **Troubleshooting**
-    - `401 Unauthorized`: Make sure you included the correct token and updated the Passport client details in your `.env` file.
-    - `422 Unprocessable Entity`: Check required fields and validation rules in the docs.
 5.  **Troubleshooting**
     - `401 Unauthorized`: Make sure you included the correct token and updated the Passport client details in your `.env` file.
     - `422 Unprocessable Entity`: Check required fields and validation rules in the docs.